interbr/ap/README.md

 To level the propability that at least three people find together to answer, questions can be forwarded by clicking a link in the question-email.

 # Status:
 Have you seen this yet: https://vimeo.com/388338637 ?
 An installation manual will follow with this wednesday.
+Sligtly updated program code will follow this wednesday (placeholders for recurring texts).